Hochschild Mining (LON:HOC) Shares Up 12.6% – Still a Buy?

 Analyst Ratings Changes

-A number of equities analysts have recently commented on the company.
-Canaccord Genuity Group reaffirmed a “buy” rating and issued a GBX 285 ($3.69) price target on shares of Hochschild Mining in a report on Wednesday.
-JPMorgan Chase & Co. restated an “overweight” rating and issued a GBX 300 ($3.88) target price on shares of Hochschild Mining in a research note on Thursday, January 23rd.
+Several brokerages recently commented on HOC.
+Canaccord Genuity Group reissued a “buy” rating and set a GBX 285 ($3.70) price objective on shares of Hochschild Mining in a research report on Wednesday.
+JPMorgan Chase & Co. restated an “overweight” rating and set a GBX 300 ($3.89) target price on shares of Hochschild Mining in a research note on Thursday, January 23rd.

 Hochschild Mining Stock Up 12.6 %